MikeFez/BrowserWrapper/README.md

 submit_button = (By.CSS_SELECTOR, '#submit')
 ```

-The methods within the DriverWrapper class format this tuple for use with core selenium functionality.
+The methods within the BrowserWrapper class format this tuple for use with core selenium functionality.

-## DriverWrapper Method Parameters
+## BrowserWrapper Method Parameters
-DriverWrapper methods tend to be self explanatory, such as when using .navigate(), a URL is expected to be provided.
+BrowserWrapper methods tend to be self explanatory, such as when using .navigate(), a URL is expected to be provided.
 However, many methods have optional parameters.
 These parameters are not provided via positional arguments, and therefore must be provided via keyword and value.
 This is enforced - you'll receive an exception if you attempt to override a parameter with a default value via the positional arguments instead of keyword arguments.
 This is done to enhance readability.

 Note the use of the `timeout=10` parameter in `waitForElementPresent()` - any optional parameters (parameters which default to a value if not called) are **required** to be called via keyword if you plan on overriding the default value.
 That being said, if you're fine with the default value, you can skip specifying the keyword completely.